Tom5521/slicelib/README.md

 This repository contains a collection of utility functions and types for working with slices in Go.
 These utilities provide convenient methods for manipulating and comparing slices, making your Go code more efficient and readable.

+The minimum required version of go is 1.18.

 ## Installation

 You can install my module with this command